ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 HMMs are statistical models representing probability distributions over sequences.
 In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** July 17, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** July 07, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Phred Quality Score (Genomics)
+**Date:** December 28, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** September 01, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** June 21, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** July 29, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** October 20, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** July 16, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---